Skip to main content

 SIPPs are a type of Personal Pension and in terms of contribution limits and tax benefits they work in exactly the same way.

-SIPPs are a regulated by the Financial Services Authority (FSA).
+SIPPs are regulated by the Financial Conduct Authority (FCA).

 Like personal pensions, they can accept transfers from most other types of pension plan, which means that you can consolidate all your seperate pension holdings into one plan potentially reducing the impact of multiple administration charges.